720 W 71st Street S Tulsa, OK 74132

 • Having many moles or precancerous growths called actinic keratoses

-How Your Skin Cancer Doctor Can Help You
+How Your Skin Cancer Doctor/Dermatologic Surgeon Can Help You

-During a visit to the Muskogee or Tulsa, OK, dermatology office, your skin cancer doctor can:
+During a visit to the Muskogee or Tulsa, OK, dermatology office, your doctor can:

 • Perform a Skin Cancer Screening: Yearly skin cancer screenings help your doctor note changes in your skin that could be signs of skin cancer, such as a sore that doesn't heal, a mole that looks different, or a pimple-like bump that never gets better.
 When you schedule these screenings every year, it's much easier to notice changes in your moles and your skin.